Stolen Purse, Lost Wallet? What to do, step-by-step

 10. Have a detailed discussion with your bank

-According to the FTC, no federal law limits your losses should someone obtain your checks and forge your signature.
+According to the Federal Trade Commission, no federal law limits your losses should someone obtain your checks and forge your signature.
 State laws usually hold the bank responsible in this case, but the Catch-22 comes when they also require you to “take reasonable care” of your account.
-Stay in the law’s good graces by closing your current checking account and reopening a new one.
+Stay in the law’s good graces by closing your current checking account and reopening a new one, especially if you lost checks.
 The bank will notify its internal processors about the now defunct account, but the FTC recommends you call these check verification services to stop someone from using one of your checks at a merchant’s cash register:

 - TeleCheck 1-800-710-9898 or 927-0188